MDunlopGray/Git_class_notes/README.md

 user@yourmachine:~$  git checkout HEAD -- somefile.txt
 ```

-Roll back the entire repo to a previous commit point
+Roll back the entire repo to a previous commit point (requires a commit hash)
 ```sh
 user@yourmachine:~$  git checkout 12345678901234567890123456789012345678ab .
 user@yourmachine:~$  git commit -m "rolled back the repo" .
 ```

 ## git diff
-* Show the differences between local and/or committed files
+Show the differences between local and/or committed files

-* Syntax:
+To compare your local version of somefile.txt with the current online repo version:

 ```sh
 user@yourmachine:~$ git diff somefile.txt
 ```
-* The above command compares your local version of somefile.txt with the current online repo version

-* Show the differences between your local version and the version from _N_ commits ago:
+To show the differences between your local version and the version from _N_ commits ago:
 ```sh
 user@yourmachine:~$ git diff HEAD~3 somefile.txt
 ```